box-products/handbook/making-a-career.md

 the top 75% have gone up, we'll increase pay on January 1st to follow suit.
 We don't decrease pay, even if the market rates may have dropped.
 If that happens, we'll hold them steady until they come up again.

-Everyone in the same role at the same level is paid the same at Box Products.
+Everyone in the same role at the same level is paid the same at SALT Insure.

 When someone gets a promotion, that is goes from one level to the next, they'll get a corresponding pay raise January 1st as well.

 ## Performance Feedback

-Twice a year, Box Products employees receive formal feedback on their work performance.
+Twice a year, SALT Insure employees receive formal feedback on their work performance.

 ### Annual 360 Surveys